 *Fee subject to OfS Approval.
 Fees displayed are on a per year basis

+GCSE English and Maths at grade 4 (C) or above, or equivalent Level 2 qualifications are required.
 An interview may be required before an offer can be made.

 If you are interested in applying for the course, please contact the Admissions Team for a Higher Education application form firstname.lastname@example.org or call 01708 455011.

 This course will equip you with the skills and knowledge to begin to build your career as a site manager, building surveyor, quantity surveyor, project manager, building engineer or facilities manager.
 We offer two pathways for students to study – either Construction or Survey – depending on your area of specialism.
 This is a classroom-based course.

 Example of course modules delivered over two years (subject to staff experience):

 - Unit 1 - Individual Project – Year 2

 - Unit 2 - Construction Technology – Year 1

 - Unit 3 - Science and Materials – Year 1

 - Unit 4 - Construction Practice and Management Year 1